sebastianczech/iac-tld-devops/slides/NOTES.md

 * test later development
 * examples and live demo

-On the lecture I want to focus on 3 things:
+Today I want to:
-- describe test pyramid
+- talk about test pyramid, describe test types
-- explain what test later development is
+- explain what test later development is and
-- and show practical examples using me code available on my GitHub profile
+- do live demo, during which I will show practical examples of test listed in the agenda

 ## Test Pyramid

+So let's start.
 In software development there are known and used classical test pyramid, inverted test pyramid or test diamond.
 For infrastracture classical test pyramid, similar to that presented on the picture, seems the best one.
 Why ?
 I'm going to tell in a moment, but before let's take a look on types of tests, which are visible here.
 What is the purpose of each type of tests ?

-Unit tests verify individual resources and configurations for expected values.
-They answer for question: “Does my configuration or plan contain the correct metadata?”
+Unit tests answer questions: “Does my configuration contain correct metadata?”, "Were all required attributes for resources defined?".
-Contract tests check that a configuration using a Terraform module passes properly formatted inputs.
-They answer for question: “Does the expected input to the module match what I think I should pass to it?"
+Contract tests check "if expected input data (variables values) match what I think I should pass to it?", "e.g. if we defined variable to have IP address of the subnet as input value, do we check if we passed string value in correct format?".
-Integration tests check that a configuration using a Terraform module passes properly formatted inputs.
-They answer for question: “Does this module or configuration create the resources successfully?”
+Integration tests provide answer questions: “Does module create the resources successfully?”, "Is behaviour of the module correct?"
 End to end tests are checking whole infrastructure.
-They answer the question, “Can someone use the infrastructure system successfully?”
+They answer the question, “Can someone use the infrastructure system successfully?”, "If I need to configure application, do I have everything what is required e.g. opened and working SSH port to execute Ansible playbook?"

-Why classical test pyramid is the best for IaC ?
-Deploying infrastructure is time consuming, it's not so fast as unit tests or integration test in software development.
-As higher in test pyramid we are, then the cost (time and money) is higher.
+Now when we know what is the purpose of every test type, it's easier to explain why classical test pyramid is the best for IaC ?
+Deploying infrastructure is time consuming, it costs money - as higher in test pyramid we are, then the cost (time and money) is higher.

-As we know what types of tests we can have then next question is when to do tests ?
+Ok, I hope, that part is more or less clear and let's go to second slide and next question - when to do tests ?

 https://www.hashicorp.com/blog/testing-hashicorp-terraform

-## Test-Driven Development (TDD)

-* red - write failing test
-* green - make the test pass
-* blue - refactor

-There are many approaches how and when to do it.
-One of them is TDD, which is built from 3 phases - red, green and blue.
-We are starting from preparing test, which fails.
-Then we implement required feature in code to make tests passing.
-At the end we are refactoring code.
-When we finish 1 cycle, then the next one starts.

 ## Test-Later Development (TLD)